Komeshan Naidoo is the Managing Director of the firm.

-Komeshan has acted as a Judge of the Labour Court of South Africa and is an independent member of the exemption appeal panels of the National Bargaining Council for the Road Freight & Logistics Industry and the National Bargaining Council for the Wood & Paper Sector.
+Komeshan has acted as a judge of the Labour Court of South Africa on three occasions.
+He is a former postgraduate lecturer in Labour Relations at Masters level at the University of Johannesburg.
+He is also a former chairperson of the independent exemptions panel of the National Bargaining Council for the Road Freight & Logistics Industry and an independent member of the exemptions panel of the National Bargaining Council for the Wood & Paper Sector.

 Komeshan received a Bachelor of Laws (LLB) from the University of KwaZulu Natal and a Master of Laws (LLM) from the University of the Witwatersrand.
 He also has a certificate in Advanced Administrative Law (Wits) and a certificate in Legal Drafting (UCT).